Soyuz 1: Mission details

 Komarov then activated the manually deployed reserve chute, but it became tangled with the drogue chute, which did not release as intended.
 As a result, the Soyuz descent module fell to Earth in Orenburg Oblast almost entirely unimpeded, at about 40 m/s.
 A rescue helicopter spotted the descent module lying on its side with the parachute spread across the ground on fire.
 The retrorockets then started firing which concerned the rescuers since they were supposed to activate a few moments prior to touchdown.
 By the time they landed and approached, the descent module was in flames with black smoke filling the air and streams of molten metal dripping from the exterior.
 The entire base of the capsule burned through.
 By this point, it was obvious that Komarov had not survived, but there was no code signal for a cosmonaut's death, so the rescuers fired a signal flare calling for medical assistance.
 Another group of rescuers in an aircraft then arrived and attempted to extinguish the blazing spacecraft with portable fire extinguishers.
 This proved insufficient and they instead began using shovels to throw dirt onto it.
 The descent module then completely disintegrated, leaving only a pile of debris topped by the entry hatch.
 When the fire at last ended, the rescuers were able to dig through the rubble to find Komarov strapped into the center couch, his body had turned into charred clothing and flesh.
 Doctors pronounced the cause of death to be from multiple blunt-force injuries.
 The body was transported to Moscow for an official autopsy in a military hospital where the cause of death was verified to match the field doctors' conclusions.

-The Soyuz 1 crash site coordinates are 51.3609°N 59.5624°E, which is 3 km west of Karabutak, Orenburg oblast, in Soviet Union.
-This is about 275 km east-southeast of Orenburg.
+The Soyuz 1 crash site coordinates are 51.3609°N 59.5624°E, which is 3 km west of Karabutak, about 275 km east-southeast of Orenburg.
 There is a memorial monument at the site in the form of a black column with a bust of Komarov at the top, in a small park on the roadside.

 Posthumously, Komarov was named a Hero of the Soviet Union for the second time, and awarded the Order of Lenin.
 He was given a state funeral, and his ashes were interred in the Kremlin Wall Necropolis at Red Square, Moscow.

 Eight years after Komarov's death, a story began circulating that Komarov cursed the engineers and flight staff, and spoke to his wife as he descended, and these transmissions were received by an NSA listening station near Istanbul.
 Historians such as Asif Azam Siddiqi regard this to be untrue.
+Komarov's final recorded words appear to have been a conversation with a tracking station located near Simferopol on the topic of the separation of the Soyuz modules just before reentry, with the final message received being "Спасибо, передайте всем Произошло" ("Thank you, tell everyone it happened") [Garbled].